 Creamy vegetable soup can be more substantial if you dunk cornbread or buttermilk biscuits into it.
 I like to pair this soup with cheddar biscuits just like they do at the Stampede.

-This vegetable soup in chicken broth comes compliments of the finest Southern cooking.
-You can vary this recipe to your own liking.
-If you want a vegetable soup that has a richer taste, this is the cream of vegetable soup you must try.
+This cream of vegetable soup in chicken broth comes compliments of the finest Southern cooking.
+You can adjust this recipe to suit your own taste.
+If you want a vegetable soup that has a richer flavor, this is the cream of vegetable soup you must try.

 For instance, you can use more or different vegetables or add potatoes for a chunkier soup.
-Adding cooked rice or pasta is also great to do.
+Adding cooked rice or pasta is also a great option.

 Experiment a little bit, and let me know if you come up with an out-of-this-world flavor combination.